How FIR filters work | Applying the filter

 Code Example

-Once the offset of the averaging window has increased enough so that the start of the window has reached the first sample in the signal, the averaging process can begin.
-The average is calculated by a for loop which sums all the samples in the window, multiplying each sample by the averaging window’s current filter tap as it goes.
+of the window has reached the first sample in the signal, the averaging process can begin.
+The average is calculated by a for

-The weighted average routine returns a single number, Y_n, that is the weighted average of all the samples currently within the window.
+, that is the weighted average of all the samples currently within the window.

 The Filter Taps Generator